 I was in a mood track of PHP because I was having depressive episodes (I wasn’t diagnosed with Bipolar Disorder yet).
-I also cross tracked with an anxiety group because it was suspected that I had Obsessive Compulsive Disorder, Panic Disorder, and Social Phobia.
+I also cross tracked with an anxiety group because it was suspected that I had Obsessive Compulsive Disorder.
 I was also a part of the millennial group which was people aged 18 to 26.
 In order to cross track I had to fill out questionnaires and meet with a counselor from the different program I was needing.
 There were a lot of different programs, for example, an eating disorder track, a chemical dependency track, and a self injury track.
 I was in the program for about 4 weeks and I spent a week in IOP, Intensive Outpatient Program.
 The PHP went from 9 to 3 and IOP went from 9 to 1.
 We had lunch provided for us at 12.

 We had group therapy every morning for an hour and a half with the counselors or our case managers.
 Each person had their own case manager.
 My case manager was a middle man between my doctor and me and spoke with me individually about my progress and was there to help guide me and explain things to me.
 I would see my doctor or nurse practitioner about once a week or more often if I had specific questions or concerns.
 There was also a nurse who we were able to see if you were sick or under the weather.
 She also took note of my blood pressure, temperature, and spoke with me about possible side effects with taking my medication.
 I also saw a dietitian to manage my weight and diet plan.